Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation Source: Numerical results

 We are now ready to discuss the expected sensitivities to NSI parameters of the detectors described in Table~\ref{detectors_table1}.
 By definition, CE$\nu$NS can only probe NC-NSIs involving quarks, parametrized by the coefficients $\varepsilon^{uV}_{\alpha \beta}$ and $\varepsilon^{dV}_{\alpha \beta}$ ($\alpha, \beta = e, \mu, \tau$).
 Furthermore, since the ESS neutrino beam contains electron and muon (anti)neutrinos, but no tau neutrinos, only four out of six flavor-diagonal parameters can be constrained (namely, $\varepsilon^{qV}_{ee}$ and $\varepsilon^{qV}_{\mu\mu}$, with $q=u$ or $d$).
 On the other hand, all six flavor off-diagonal parameters $\varepsilon^{qV}_{e\mu}$, $\varepsilon^{qV}_{e\tau}$ and $\varepsilon^{qV}_{\mu\tau}$ ($q=u,d$) contribute to the CE$\nu$NS signal events.
 Throughout this work, we assume the off-diagonal NSI parameters to be real (the flavor diagonal ones are always real due to the hermiticity of the Lagrangian).
 In our analysis, we assume the true hypothesis to be the Standard Model, and we test nonzero NSI parameters against it.
 We therefore take $\Delta\chi^2 = \chi^2(\kappa)$, with $\chi^2(\kappa)$ the function defined in Eq.~(\ref{eq:analysis}), and $\kappa$ the set of NSI parameters assumed to be nonvanishing.

 We start by considering a single NSI parameter at a time.
 In Fig.~\ref{fig:1D_proj}, we show the associated $\Delta \chi^2$ functions computed for each of the six detectors described in Table~\ref{detectors_table1}.
 Each plot corresponds to a different nonvanishing NSI parameter (from left to right: $\varepsilon^{qV}_{ee}$, $\varepsilon^{qV}_{\mu\mu}$, $\varepsilon^{qV}_{e\mu}$, $\varepsilon^{qV}_{e\tau}$ and $\varepsilon^{qV}_{\mu\tau}$, with $q=u$ for the upper panel and $q=d$ for the lower panel).
 The red, green, blue, cyan, orange and black curves refer to the detectors with CsI, Si, Xe, Ge, Ar and $\rm C_3F_8$ targets, respectively.
 One can see that, individually, all these targets have similar sensitivities, except for Si, whose sensitivity to the diagonal NSI parameters is slightly degraded due to low statistics.
 However, due to its proton to neutron ratio, which significantly differs from the ones of the other target nuclei considered, the Si nucleus will have a significant impact when combining the results of different detectors, as we will see later.
-In Table~\ref{const_table2}, we give the sensitivity of each detector to the diagonal NSI parameters at the $90\%$ and $2\sigma$ confidence levels.
-For each parameter, two disconnected regions of values are allowed, associated with the two minima of the $\Delta \chi^2$.
-Finally, Table~\ref{const_table3} shows the sensitivities to the off-diagonal NSI parameters.
-In this case, there is a single region of allowed values for each parameter, centered around zero.
+In Table~\ref{const_table2}, we give the expected sensitivity of each detector to the diagonal NSI parameters at the $90\%$ and $2\sigma$ confidence levels with one degree of freedom (d.o.f.), i.e. $\Delta \chi^2 \leq 2.71$ and $\Delta \chi^2 \leq 4$, respectively.
+For each parameter, two disconnected regions of values appear, associated with the two minima of the $\Delta \chi^2$.
+Finally, Table~\ref{const_table3} shows the expected sensitivities to the off-diagonal NSI parameters.
+In this case, there is a single region of expected allowed values for each parameter, centered around zero.
 These expected sensitivities represent a substantial improvement with respect to the constraints extracted from the current COHERENT results~\cite{Giunti:2019xpr,Miranda:2020tif}.